 This course utilizes the basic elements of the research process as a foundation for understanding the role of evidence-based practice, and quality improvement in clinical decision making.
 Total clock hours equal 45.

-Professional Development I-IV is a series of four courses that explore professional nursing.
+Professional Development I-IV is a series of four (4) courses that explore professional nursing.
 This course explores conflict resolution, the profession's inherent values, and the interprofessional team.
 Total clock hours equal 30.

 This combined theory and practicum course utilizes a family-centered approach to the care of women, newborns and children.
 Emphasis is placed on childbearing, normal growth and development, common pediatric disorders, family dynamics, and women’s health care.
 The practicum focuses on the nursing care of clients in pediatric and obstetrical settings.
 Total clock hours equal 150 (60 theory, 90 clinical).

-Professional Development I-IV is a series of four courses that explore professional nursing.
+Professional Development I-IV is a series of four (4) courses that explore professional nursing.
 This course explores theories and models of change, and healthcare environments.
 Total clock hours equal 30.

 This combined theory and practicum course expands upon previously introduced concepts and utilizes the nursing process to manage the care of adult clients experiencing complex conditions.
 The practicum focuses on the management of nursing care in the acute care environment.
 Principles of management, collaboration, and delegation are introduced.
 Total clock hours equal 180 (45 theory, 135 clinical).

-Professional Development I-IV is a series of four courses that explore professional nursing.
+Professional Development I-IV is a series of four (4) courses that explore professional nursing.
 This course explores leadership styles and theories, contemporary issues in nursing, and plans for personal and professional development.
 Total clock hours equal 30.

 This combined theory and practicum course provides the opportunity to synthesize knowledge and skills into the role of the baccalaureate generalist nurse.
 The theory component prepares students for membership in the nursing profession.
 The practicum is a clinical immersion experience providing opportunities to further develop clinical reasoning, management and evaluation skills.
 Principles of management, collaboration and delegation are utilized.
-Total clock hours equal 150 (15 theory, 180 clinical).
+Total clock hours equal 195 (15 theory, 180 clinical).

 Guided study or research on some aspect of nursing.
-Pre-requisite: Dean and Instructor Approval
+Prerequisite: Dean and Instructor Approval.

 This course explores the relationship between the environment and how it affects physical well-being.
 Students will explore the history of and current issues surrounding environmental health with a particular focus on the nursing role.
 Health promotion and risk reduction strategies are applied to areas including air, water, food, agriculture, chemical use, climate change and the built environment.
 Focus on vulnerable populations through the examination of environmental justice is included.
 Total clock hours equal 45.